NashidC/NestleHack/README.md

 # NestleHack
 Made for Nestle Shield and ZahnCenter Skin Health Hackathon Website

-i bootstrapped the FUCK out of it
+i bootstrapped the heck out of it

 Total time taken to complete: 1.5 weeks